daniieljc/anti-afk/README.md

-# anti-afk
+# ANTI-AFK
-ANTI-AFK is a program that repeats a sequence every 10 seconds
+ANTI-AFK is a program that repeats a sequence every 10 seconds.